 - 1.1 BT's customers have an expectation that BT and its 3rd Party supply chain provide their services using industry standard information security management systems (ISMS).
-The 3rd Party's ISMS should cover infrastructure, networks, equipment and IT systems in order to protect services being provided and BT/BT customer information in scope of the services.
-This document sets out BT's Security Requirements and applies to all 3rd parties working for or on behalf of BT Group, including Openreach, EE and Plusnet, here on referred to as 'BT' for the rest of the document.
-3rd Party will be advised which security control sets are applicable to the service it is providing to BT. - 1.2 These Security Requirements are in addition to and without prejudice to any other obligations of the 3rd Party in the Contract.
-They are designed to ensure that BT retains control and oversight of its network and user data.
+Your ISMS should cover infrastructure, networks, equipment and IT systems in order to protect services being provided and BT/BT customer information in scope of the services.
+This document sets out BT's Security Requirements policy and applies to all 3rd parties working for or on behalf of BT Group, including Openreach, EE and Plusnet, here on referred to as 'BT' for the rest of the document.
+You will be advised which security control sets are applicable to the service you are providing BT. - 1.2 These Security Requirements are in addition to and without prejudice to any other obligations of the 3rd Party in the Contract.